surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.21.5 =

-2016/01/16 - Fixed 'fb_app_id' value for some 32bit platforms where max integer size is 2147483647.
-Added shorter / more helpful notice, displayed for users without admin privileges, for images that are too small.

-= 3.21.4 =

-2016/01/14 - Added enabled / disabled / recommended tooltip text to the green / gray / red status lights in the settings page side metaboxes.

-= 3.21.3 =
+= 3.22.0 =

-2016/01/10 - Fixed the SucomUtil::get_max_nums() method to return the correct maximum number of Open Graph images for index type webpages.
+2016/01/30 - Added a call to getimagesize() for images in the content without width / height attribute values.
+Added a new module for BuddyPress rtMedia to include WP Media Library image IDs in BuddyPress activity images (Pro version).